retypeapp/retype/guides/github-actions.md

 Automatically deploying to GitHub Pages requires a basic `retype-action.yml` configuration file to be added to your GitHub repo and some simple project configuration.

+!!!
+Write permission are required so that Retype and automatically created the `retype` branch and write any generated files into that branch.
+!!!
 ---

 ## Summary